fr4iser90/2d_server_backed_client/README.md

 <details>
   <summary>Network Features</summary>

    - ChannelSystem: Started

    - PacketSystem: Started

    - RoutingBackendSystem: Started

    - HandlerControllerSystem: To be implemented

    - SecurePackets/Hash: To be implemented
 </details>

 <details>
   <summary>Implement Global Features</summary>
-Implement Global Features

    - SceneSystem: Started

    - NodeSystem: Started

    - InstanceSystem: Started

    - SignalSystem: To be implemented

    - ModuleCompatibilySystem: To be implemented

    - ModuleConverter: To be implemented

    - HandlerControllerSystem

-   - WorkflowSystem for:
+   - WorkflowSystem for: Scenes / Nodes / Modules

    - SceneImport/Mapping/Generating

    - Implementing Modules/Middleware

 </details>

 <details>
   <summary>Implement Server Features</summary>
-Implement Server Features

    - NetworkBackendSystem REST API: Started

    - NetworkBackendSystem Websocket: To be implemented

    - NetworkClientSystem ENetPacketPeer: Started

    - NetworkClientSystem MultiplayerApi: To be implemented

    - PlayerMonitor: Started

    - PlayerVisualMonitor: Started

    - ValidationSystem: To be implemented
 </details>

 <details>
   <summary>Implement Game Features</summary>
-Implement Game Features

    - UserSystem: Started

    - MovementSystem2D: Started

    - MovementSystem3D: To be implemented

    - MovementSystemPlatformer2D: To be implemented (considering using manager, saw one very good source)

    - CombatSystem: To be implemented

    - CharacterSystem: To be implemented

    - InventorySystem: To be implemented

    - CraftSystem: To be implemented

    - SpawnSystem: Started

    - Group/TeamSystem: To be implemented

    - GuildSystem: To be implemented

    - StashSystem: To be implemented

    - MapgenSystem: Considering using Godot MapCrafter V1,thanks to https://github.com/aimforbigfoot  )
 </details>

 Goal: